thalesmacena/concurrent-computing-examples/README.md

 #### Hello World
 First notion of creating threads to create a hello world in multiple threads and present the concept of concurrent computing

+#### Increment Array
+Shows the use of threads to manipulate arrays, increasing the value of each position by 1

 ## ✨ Installation
 Open a terminal and run the following commands: